 Install your module

-- Zip up the folder using % zip -r mod_modulename.zip mod_modulename/.
+- Zip the folder: % zip -r mod_modulename.zip mod_modulename/

 Enabling your new module